DynamoDS/DynamoPrimer/02_Hello-Dynamo/2-6_the_quick_start_guide.md

 3. Core > Input > Number Slider

 ###2.4.3 Connecting Nodes with Wires
 Now that we have a few Nodes, we need to connect the Ports of the Nodes with Wires.
-These connections will define the flow of data through the Graph.
+These connections will define the flow of data.

 ![NEEDS UPDATE - Connections made](images/2-4/04-NodesConnected.png)
 > 1. Number to Point by Coordinates